 However, ’sleeping pods’ are offered to Mecca-bound pilgrims who cannot afford to pay for hotel accommodation.

-The area has plans to reduce its dependency on oil and to instead focus on providing a better experience for Muslim pilgrims heading to the holy city in future.
+The area has plans to reduce its dependency on oil and instead focus on providing a better experience for Muslim pilgrims heading to the holy city in the future.

 Before Islam, Mecca was called ‘Medina’.
 Until approximately 622, Medina was known as ‘Yathrib’, which means ‘oasis city’, and, according to Wikipedia, Islam identifies Bakkah as the ancient name for Mecca.

 Mecca is home to what is thought to be the highest prayer room on the planet.
 While only small, the room is around 600m above the sea and can be found in the Royal Tower of the Makkah Clock.
 It’s also the closest prayer room to the sacred Kaaba.

-The coronavirus pandemic in 2020 has brought big changes to Mecca pilgrimages.
+The coronavirus pandemic in 2020 brought big changes to Mecca pilgrimages.
 Saudi has suffered more in the pandemic, at the time of writing, compared to other Middle Eastern countries.
 For example, activities, where there would normally be larger crowds, were effectively curtailed!